 Most UK slug species are herbivorous, eating leaves, flowers, fruits, mushrooms, lichens and decaying plant material.
 Some, such as the Leopard slug, are carnivorous and hunt other slugs and snails.

-There are four common species of slug: The Netted or Grey Field slug (Deroceras reticulatum), 3 - 5 cm long, is normally a light brown above, with a chain of darker veins and blotches, and pale with a darker central zone below.
+There are fourty common species of slug found in gardens, most of which are harmless.
+However, there are four species that may harm your plants: The Netted or Grey Field slug (Deroceras reticulatum), 3 - 5 cm long, is normally a light brown above, with a chain of darker veins and blotches, and pale with a darker central zone below.
 It is a pest in gardens as it feeds nearly all year round, mostly on seeds and plants above ground.
 The Common Garden slug (Arion distinctus/ Arion hortensis), 3 cm long, is brown and striped lengthwise, often with tiny gold spots, and with an orange or yellow underside.
 Attacks both leaf and root crops, and is a major pest of potatoes.
-The Common Keeled slug (Tandonia budapestensis), up to 6cm long, is black or grey with an yellow-orange ridge along its body, a pale underside and colourless mucus.
+The Common Keeled slug (Tandonia budapestensis), up to 6cm long, is black or grey with a yellow-orange ridge along its body, a pale underside and colourless mucus.
 It lives underground, feeding on newly drilled seeds such as potatoes.
 As it spends most of its time underground it is hard to control.
-The Large Red slug and Black slug (Arion ater) is either orange-red or black with an orange fringe.
-Despite it's size, up to 12cm, this species of slug is much less damaging than the other pest species.
+The Large Red slug and Black slug (Arion ater) are either orange-red or black with an orange fringe.
+Despite its size, of up to 12cm, this species of the slug is much less damaging than the other pest species.
 When alarmed, it contracts into a spherical shape and might rock from side to side.